Healthy Homes Assessment Hospital Hill

 What are unjustifiable gaps or holes?

-You don’t require to cover up holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow movement of the structure when the house warms and cools in order to let them be shut and opened, rather instead of being stuck.
-We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure as the home gets warmer and cooler, so that they can still be closed and opened rather than sticking.
+We will inspect all windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections